thingsboard/thingsboard.github.io/docs/user-guide/ui/aliases.md

 ### Group entities

 This alias allows choosing a single group of entities, which can be a customer group, an asset group, or a device group.
+**Please note** that when you choose a group, the group Id is hard-coded to the dashboard config.
+So, if you export and import the dashboard to another server, the alias will not work. **We recommend to use "Entities by group name" alias in most of the cases.**
 In this example, an alias was created that filters the device group, which in this case is Irrigation systems.

 Let's learn how to add a Group entities alias: